pmgao/MuLPay-CISCN/README.md

 MuLPay has functions such as social recovery, joint payment, and single-person management, and provides a complete front-end user interface.
 The corresponding report PDF can be found at [Report](https://github.com/pmgao/MuLPay-CISCN/blob/main/Report.pdf).

-Collaborated with Bing Wu (Shandong University), Rending Ouyang (Shandong University), and Yuxin Zhang (Shandong University).
+Members: Peimin Gao (Shandong University, The HK PolyU), Bing Wu (Shandong University, The HK PolyU), Rending Ouyang (Shandong University, ZJU), and Yuxin Zhang (Shandong University, SJTU).